sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/configuration.rst

      :alt: aws
      :width: 60%

+**Note:** Ensure that there is an inbound rule in the security group to allow traffic from the desired source to the application load balancer.

 Step 5 : Deploy Service
 --------------
 Service is deployed with containers which run the tasks, ALB and target group.